devgateway/www.developmentgateway.org/blog_posts/2016-11-10-rdi-metrics.md

 With all indicators scored for all development partners, weighted category subscores calculated, and a final average of subscores run to generate a final score, our initial scorecard work was finally complete.
 Below is a visual overview of the scoring process—a snippet from the final cross-partner scorecard set, with scores from the “Monitoring Data Accessibility” category.

-_Table 3: Picture perfect -- A completed scorecard subsection_
+->*Table 3: Picture perfect -- A completed scorecard subsections*<-

 {% inlineimage post-center 3 %}